marbetschar/Blog/_posts/2018-08-08-apache-tomcat-logrotate-catalina-out.md

 ### Rotate `catalina.out`

 Every output is logged to `catalina.out`.
 So it can grow fairly big.
-To avoid ending up with a huge file, we simply rotate it by using the Linux `logrotate` tool.
+To avoid ending up with one single huge file, we simply rotate it by using the Linux `logrotate` tool.
 For this, add the following configuration in `/etc/logrotate.d/apache-tomcat`:

     {% highlight bash %}
     /opt/apache-tomcat/logs/catalina.out {